shelleyolivia/learn-tutorials/solana/solana-streaming-protocol.md

         }
 ```

-Then we can check if the user can withdraw the required Lamport or not.
-We will get the current time and calculate the total number of Lamport owned by them.
-By subtraction `lamports_withdrawn` we can keep track of the Lamport that are already withdrawn by the receiver.
+Then we can check if the user can withdraw the required Lamports or not.
+We will get the current time and calculate the total number of Lamports owned by them.
+By subtracting `lamports_withdrawn`, we can keep track of the Lamports that are already withdrawn by the receiver.

 ```rs
         let time = Clock::get()?.unix_timestamp;